saisanthoshbussa/Virtual-Video-Chat-Application/README.md

 ## Features

-- video conferencing - Users can organize meets where others could join using the meet ID.
+- Real-time video conferencing - Users can organize meets where others could join using the meet ID.
-- User authentication using Gmail-id.
+- User authentication using Gmail-id and session management.
+- Creation of meetings and invitation of other users via email ID.
-- Chatbox where users can chat with others in meet.
+- Chat functionality - where users can chat with others during video calls.
-- Light/dark mode toggle
+- Light/dark mode toggle feature for enhanced user experience.

 ## Prerequisites

 Install [node.js](https://nodejs.org/en/) in your machine

-## Socket.io
+## Technologies Used

-Socket.io, a popular javascript library is used in this project to facilitate realtime communication.
-Socket.io allows real-time bi-directional communication between the browser and server.
+- [WebRTC](https://webrtc.org/): A free, open-source project that provides real-time communication capabilities via APIs for voice, video, and data transfer.
+- [SocketIO](https://socket.io/): A JavaScript library that enables real-time bidirectional communication between clients and servers using WebSockets.
+- [PeerJS](https://peerjs.com/): A library that simplifies WebRTC peer-to-peer data, audio, and video calls by providing a simple API and handling the complexities of WebRTC.
+- [EJS](https://ejs.co/): A template engine for Node.js that allows for server-side rendering of HTML templates with JavaScript.
+- [Passport.js](http://www.passportjs.org/): A flexible authentication middleware for Node.js that supports various authentication strategies, including Google authentication.

-## Run Locally
+## Setup

-Clone the project
+1. Clone the project

 ```bash
     git clone https://github.com/saisanthoshbussa/Virtual-Video-Chat-Application